How to Install WPS Office on Fedora 44

 Troubleshoot WPS Office Installation on Fedora

 The main Fedora-specific failure point is the direct RPM install.
-If you copied an older local-RPM DNF command, you will hit the digest error below before WPS Office installs.
+If you copied an older local-RPM DNF command, the digest error appears before WPS Office installs.

 Fix the WPS Office “does not verify: no digest” Error

-This is the exact error Fedora 43 returned when the WPS Office RPM was installed through DNF5 as a local package.
+This is the exact error DNF5 returns on Fedora 44 when the current WPS Office RPM is installed through DNF as a local package.

 Transaction failed: Rpm transaction failed.